aperrien/epub2vec/README.md

 * Make sure to install all modules imported by the script as well as cython for a dramatic speed increase (included in conda distribs by default).
 * Include .epub files in the root directory alongside this script...run it.
 Go do something else for a long time - the clustering step will take quite a while.

+#### To explore results

+* Start a local web server in the project root directory using 'python -m SimpleHTTPServer 8001'
+* Open http://localhost:8001/www/index.html in your web browser
+* Choose a cluster by number to load that cluster in the results table
+* Click a link to open the chapter of the cluster results in the book viewer

 #### Background info

 * This script owes a lot to this set of Kaggle NLP tutorials: https://www.kaggle.com/c/word2vec-nlp-tutorial